Dennis Eagle: The Royal Terberg Group Era (Since 2016)

-Ros Roca and Terberg Environmental then merged in 2016, forming the Terberg RosRoca Group, with Terberg holding the controlling interest.
+In 2016, Ros Roca and Terberg Environmental merged to form the Terberg RosRoca Group.
+The Royal Terberg Group held the controlling interest.
 The various companies within the new group retained their trading names but replaced their logos and payoff with Terbergs.
+As part of the merger, Dennis Eagle became the owner of Terberg Matec UK (the combined UK brand of Terberg Machines and Terberg Technik).

-In 2019, Dennis Eagle introduced the eCollect, an all-electric refuse collection vehicle, aimed at reducing emissions and supporting sustainable waste management practices.
+In 2019, Dennis Eagle introduced the eCollect, the worlds first OEM all-electric refuse collection vehicle, aimed at reducing emissions and supporting sustainable waste management practices.
 The eCollect has since been adopted by local authorities in the UK.

-In 2021, Dennis Eagle entered the North American market as "Dennis Eagle US" with their new ProView chassis being built at a new facility in Summerville, South Carolina.
+In 2021, Dennis Eagle entered the North American market as "Dennis Eagle US" with their new ProView truck being built at a new facility in Summerville, South Carolina.
+In the UK market, the Elite+ was introduced.
+It featured a redesign of the cab with a flat interior, modern ergonomic controls, lower entry, and more open passenger access than the Elite 6.
+It retained largely the same chassis as the Elite 6.